Cozy1712/Cozy1712/README.md

-* 👋 Hi there , thanks for stopping by - BTW i'm Taiwo Boluwatife (Jeremy).
+* 👋 Hi there, thanks for stopping by - BTW i'm Kabiru Kolawole (kolawole).

-* I also goes by the identity `Blyncnov` .
+* I also goes by the identity `Cozy1712` .

-* You can check out [my portfolio website](https://jeremytechie.vercel.app) - your feedback and contributions are welcome!
+* You can check out [my portfolio website](https://cozy-portfolio.vercel.app/) - your feedback and contributions are welcome!

-* I'm a Frontend && Blockchain Developer 😊😊
+* I'm a Backend Engineer 😊😊

 * ![](https://komarev.com/ghpvc/?username=blyncnov)